Brahim Tall presents The Choir of Dissonance: The Creation of the Sea (2025)

 About the artist

-Brahim Tall’s practice explores the Black body in relation to media production and its impact on the Black experience.
-Through artistic research, he examines this relationship and the gazes it has historically produced, attempting to disrupt and transform them by shifting their aesthetics in my work.
-With this approach, he works across a wide range of media, including film, photography, video installation, audio installation, and performance.
-His practice is an ongoing process that activates different visual languages addressing the way we read and interpret the Black body in images, while attempting to lift the veil on the machine behind our naturalised interpretation of media and the conflicting biases within our gaze.
-Tall credits his Belgian-Dutch and Senegalese background to exposing him to a wide range of customs and perspectives from an early age, prompting ongoing questions about his place within Belgian society.
+Brahim Tall’s practice examines the Black Body in relation to media production, and the ways in which media both generate, shape and impact the Black Experience.
+In his research, Tall focuses on the gazes historically produced by this relationship and attempts to disrupt and transform them by shifting their aesthetics.
+Rather than approaching his practice as medium-specific, he uses a wide range of mediums like film, photography, video installation, audio installation and performance.
+Tall’s works are in a constant ongoing process that shifts between these mediums and activates different visual languages to address the way we read and interpret the Black body.
+In this way he attempts to lift the veil on the mechanisms behind our naturalised interpretation of media and the conflicting biases within our gaze.

 WEBSITE→